FurBall Maps ≠ Results or Strategy

 Advocacy Data is Very Hard to Get and Easy to “Game”

-Even in a simple advocacy context, you may be focusing in on a network of 300 to 500 people--I have seen bad attempts to go larger.
+Even in a simple advocacy context, you may be focusing in on a network of 300 to 500 people–I have seen bad attempts to go larger.
 For example, the network map our team at Netcentric Campaigns created in 2008 displayed a network of people working on US foreign policy and multilateral engagement efforts.
 Building the map was expensive in terms of staff investment and huge tax in terms of volunteer hours to complete.
 It required significant costs and hours from our team, consultants and the use of SNA survey software.
-We developed strategy based on these maps.
+We developed a strategy based on these maps.

 We know the most connected political people are typically central to these structures. (see above left) They are also the ones with the busiest schedules and the least motivation to fill out a survey accurately.
 As a result, the central hubs don’t appear on the final map, and the network appears weak or decentralized.
 Additionally, smaller players will be given too much weight because the central hubs aren’t on the map.
 Notice how ideas around the breaks in the network or the distance between nodes are wrong.
 This also leads to the wrong interventions (like trying to build more centrality when it is not needed).
 User surveys that don’t work for decentralized networks result in bad data.

-In absence of user surveys, and without stolen Facebook data on 50 million users, we are forced to look at data scraping and data crunching, which can create mixed results.
+In the absence of user surveys, and without stolen Facebook data on 50 million users, we are forced to look at data scraping and data crunching, which can create mixed results.
 Who sends email to whom?
 Who calls whom?
 Who meets with whom?
-Who is on each other’s Board, advisory group etc.?
+Who is on each other’s Board, advisory group, etc.?
 Which members attended the same conference?
 In a decentralized system (unlike Fortune 100 companies) we will not be able to construct the density of peer to peer interactions given that these separate groups are unlikely to share all their call logs, email traffic, all the Facebook data, etc. The closest you might get is who worked on the same campaign (but that is not enough to establish SNA).
-We do not work for same company or use a universal system to manage our peer to peer chatter so it’s not an effective approach to use data scraping in an advocacy context.
+We do not work for the same company or use a universal system to manage our peer to peer chatter so it’s not an effective approach to use data scraping in an advocacy context.

 Additionally, in a political/advocacy context, people have an incentive to distort the data in many ways.
 Personal, social and political connections are all their own form of capital.
 Every organizer has an incentive to both inflate connections with others and also deny ties that reach into “enemy camps.”